Bogie: Purpose

-Instability can occur when a combination of bogie design, springing, vehicle and bogie wheelbase, and track dynamics, cause the bogie to oscillate at high speed – a phenomenon known as "hunting".
+Instability can occur when a combination of bogie design, springing, vehicle and bogie wheelbase, and track dynamics, causes the bogie to oscillate at high speed – a phenomenon known as "hunting".
 If unchecked, derailment can occur.
-Cars experiencing hunting are removed immediately once the defect is discovered.
+Cars exhibiting hunting are removed immediately upon discovery of the defect.
 A tendency for more than one vehicle to hunt will result in investigations with a view to re-designing.

 Usually, two bogies are fitted to each carriage, wagon or locomotive, one at each end.
-Another configuration is often used in articulated vehicles, which places the bogies (often Jacobs bogies) under the connection between the carriages or wagons.
+Another configuration is often used in articulated vehicles, in which the bogies (often Jacobs bogies) are placed under the connection between the carriages or wagons.

 Most bogies have two axles, but some cars designed for superior riding qualities or heavy loads have more axles per bogie.
 Heavy-duty cars may have more than two bogies using span bolsters to equalize the load and connect the bogies to the cars.

 Usually, the train floor is at a level above the bogies, but the floor of the area between the bogies may be lowered to increase interior space while staying within height restrictions.
-Examples are container well cars, bi-level passenger cars or stepless-entry, low-floor cars on railways with near-ground-level platforms.
+Examples are container well cars, bi-level passenger cars, or stepless-entry, low-floor cars on railways with near-ground-level platforms.